Wurtzite/JW_Website/content/home/experience.md

   date_start = "2010-08-01"
   date_end = "2014-08-01"
   description = """
-  -	Streamlined sample preparation via new work instructions increasing output by 15%.
+-Streamlined sample preparation via new work instructions increasing output by 15%.
--	Consulted on critical issue with new client securing a two-year contract for $500,000.
+-Consulted on critical issue with new client securing a two-year contract for $500,000.
--	Manager training, given effectiveness and leadership, opting investment for a Canadian branch."""
+-Manager training, given effectiveness and leadership, opting investment for a Canadian branch."""

 [[experience]]
   title = "Undergraduate Researcher"